What’s the Deal with Wire Services? (Updated for 2025)

 Unfortunately the reality is completely different.

-The fact is, if you’re relying on a wire service to get you media coverage, you’ll be severely disappointed.
+The fact is, if you’re relying solely on a wire service to get you media coverage, you’ll be severely disappointed.

 PROS OF WIRE SERVICES